 Additionally, we are expanding our recruitment efforts to specifically include individuals with experience as Corrections Officers.
-We have always valued prior experience, but realized that our recruitment efforts have traditionally been focused at prior law enforcement.
+We have always valued prior experience but realized that our recruitment efforts have traditionally been focused at prior law enforcement.
+And we have changed our minimum qualifications, which in the past have been set a higher bar than State requirements, to attract a broader range of potential candidates.